chriswrightdesign/htmlsnapshot/README.md

 This tool is for taking a snapshot of any given page's html.

 Usage:
-`node htmlsnapshot --u <your url> --o output.html --s .selector`
+`htmlsnapshot --u <your url> --o output.html --s .selector`

+Example:
+`htmlsnapshot --u https://medium.com --o medium.html --s .js-metabar`

 This will visit the page with a headless chrome browser, read the html, and make a selection.
-It will then output that selection to your html file.
+It will then output that selection to your specified output html file.